avo-hq/docs/src/2.0/stimulus-integration.md

 You'll be able to add your Stimulus controllers to the resource views (`Index`, `Show`, `Edit`, and `New`), attach `classes`, `style`, and `data` attributes to the fields and inputs in different views.

-## Assign Stimulus controller to resource views
+## Assign Stimulus controllers to resource views

 To enable a stimulus controller to resource view, you can use the `stimulus_controllers` option on the resource file.